hohiemer/hohiemer.com/src/about.md

     },
     "captainsLog": {
       "heading": "Captain's Log",
       "body": "A few years ago, I wrote a Python script to build a playlist from one song I listened to every day.
-I like to think of it as the world’s lowest-effort journal.", "image": "/assets/captainslog.jpg",
+Think of it as the world’s lowest-effort journal.", "image": "/assets/captainslog.jpg",
       "link": "https://open.spotify.com/playlist/1zqINfCXn9C9QpqDK4L8SG?si=c92cae67c8f54350",
       "additionalLinks": {